Research Briefs

 Comparing confidential and non-confidential resources for UC survivors of sexual violence & sexual harassment (SVSH)

 Sexual violence and sexual harassment (SVSH) are pervasive on college campuses across the United States (US).
 While some resources are available to support survivors of SVSH at these institutions, our Survivors + Allies (S+A) study showed many students had low knowledge and awareness of these resources and what they offer.
-Even in instances where students were aware of a resource, our findings revealed that many students were confused about whether the resource was confidential or non-confidential.
+Even in instances where students were aware of a resource, our findings showed that many students were confused about whether the resource was confidential or non-confidential.
 Yet students that identified as survivors and utilized resources had much better experiences and perceptions of confidential resources compared to non-confidential resources.

 It is clear that UCPD and other campus police departments play a role in responding to reports of SVSH when survivors choose to report an incident to law enforcement or Title IX, but involving police does not always serve survivors.
 For example, involving police can cause “revictimization”.
 Further, research indicates that student survivors are significantly less likely to report incidents of SVSH to campus police compared to Title IX or peers, due to concerns with privacy and confidentiality, as well as fears of victim-blaming during the reporting or investigative process.
 Despite these findings, both Title IX and UCPD are positioned as frontline resources for survivors of SVSH on college campuses.

 College campuses should move toward positioning survivor-centered, trauma-informed, confidential resources as frontline resources for survivors of SVSH.
 Research suggests that concerns with confidentiality create barriers to seeking help after an incident, underscoring the importance of establishing trust, understanding, privacy, and safety.
 However, there is variation in student knowledge on confidential resources in the UC system.
 This can create problems for students seeking support during a difficult time or after a traumatic event.
 If a student is unaware that a resource is non-confidential and seeks assistance, they may be at risk of experiencing more harm.
 For instance, if a student did not want to formally report an incident and went on to disclose an incident thinking it was confidential, they may feel forced to continue in the extensive reporting process, which some survivors in our study have stated to be “re-traumatizing” and unhelpful to their healing process.
-Given the high number of mandated reporters at UC campuses, it is imperative that survivors know where to receive confidential support.
-Furthermore, it is critical that confidential resources be positioned as frontline resources for survivors on college campuses, as these resources are preferred by survivors and tend to utilize a survivor-centered and trauma-informed approach to care.
+Given the high number of responsible employees at UC campuses, it is imperative that survivors know where to receive confidential support.
+Furthermore, it is critical that confidential resources be positioned as frontline resources for survivors on college campuses, as these resources are preferred by survivors and tend to utilize a survivor-centered and trauma-informed approach.

 UC Student Awareness of Resources for Survivors on Campus